-As part of the government’s response to the coronavirus, interest rates on federal student loans have been reduced to 0% for at least 60 days, effective March 13, and borrowers have the option of suspending their payments for at least two months without accruing interest.
+As part of the government’s response to the coronavirus, interest rates on federal student loans owned by the government have been reduced to 0% through Sept.
+30, and loan servicers have been instructed to place loans in administrative forbearance and stop collecting payments for six months.

 Until there’s more clarity on the full impact of the coronavirus crisis and the aid that will be made available, federal student loan borrowers may want to postpone a decision on refinancing.

 Student loan refinancing rates are dropping

 Investors are seeking safe returns in investments including government bonds, mortgage-backed securities, and asset-backed securities (ABS) backed by student loans.
 Increased demand for these investment products results in lower cost of funding for lenders — and reduced interest rates for many qualified borrowers.

 The lowest rates are reserved for borrowers with very good credit scores, taking out loans with the shortest repayment terms and authorizing automatic payments.

 During the first 10 days of March: